Does Nicotine Keep You Awake?

 Nicotine: The Addictive Culprit

-Nicotine is the primary addictive substance found in all tobacco products, including cigars, cigarettes, and smokeless tobacco.
+Nicotine is the primary addictive substance found in all tobacco products, including cigars, cigarettes, and smokeless tobacco 1.
 When you smoke a cigar, the nicotine is rapidly absorbed into your bloodstream through the lining of your lungs and travels swiftly to your brain, where it binds to specific receptors.

 The Dopamine Rush

-Once nicotine reaches the brain, it triggers a surge in the release of several neurotransmitters, most notably dopamine.
+Once nicotine reaches the brain, it triggers a surge in the release of several neurotransmitters, most notably dopamine 2.
 Dopamine is often referred to as the “feel-good” chemical because it’s involved in feelings of pleasure, reward, and motivation.
-That satisfying buzz you get from smoking?
-You can thank dopamine for that.
+That satisfying buzz you get from smoking can be attributed to dopamine release3.

-But here’s the catch: that dopamine rush is short-lived.
+However, that dopamine rush is short-lived.
 As the nicotine levels in your blood start to drop, so does the dopamine, leaving you craving more.
 Over time, your brain becomes accustomed to these nicotine-induced dopamine spikes and starts to depend on them to feel normal.
-This is the basis of nicotine addiction.
+This is the basis of nicotine addiction4.

 How Nicotine Disrupts Sleep